Salvadoran gang crackdown: Domestic response

 Domestically, the crackdown is popular.
 An April 2022 Gallup poll found that 91% of Salvadorans supported the government's actions, including 78% who "very much" supported them.
 Many Salvadorans explained that they were weary of violence, and many Salvadorans living in the United States supported the crackdown.
 Archbishop of San Salvador José Luis Escobar Alas voiced his open support for the crackdown in July 2022.

-In general, the people living in El Salvador consider the atmosphere in the neighborhoods to be much safer, with citizens and observers saying they feel far more free to do what would have been previously considered unthinkable, with Ioan Grillo writing "I have interviewed dozens of gang members in visits over the years; you could often find them openly hanging out in the centre of neighbourhoods.
+In general, the people living in El Salvador consider the atmosphere in the neighborhoods to be much safer, with citizens and observers saying they feel far more free to do what would have been previously considered unthinkable, with journalist Ioan Grillo writing "I have interviewed dozens of gang members in visits over the years; you could often find them openly hanging out in the centre of neighbourhoods.
 But since the state of emergency, their presence has been greatly reduced: Maras are largely in prison, have fled, or are underground".
 Similarly, Mary Speck has observed that the criminal gangs have "largely disappeared" from San Salvador because of which vendors, shop owners, drivers and pedestrians no longer have to pay gang members and that residents of a particular block dominated by a gang "no longer fear violent reprisals if they cross into another gang’s territory".
 However, the incidents of innocent people getting caught up in the crackdown have remained a significant concern about the war against the gangs, with the families of some of those arrested in the crackdown saying that their family members were arrested on the basis of poor evidence and an advocacy group for such people called "Victims of the Regime Movement" being founded.